Andy Jones (American football)

-Andy Jones (born June 28, 1994) is an American football wide receiver who is a free agent.
+Andy Jones (born June 28, 1994) is an American former professional football wide receiver.
 He played college football at Jacksonville University.

-Early years
+Early life

 Jones attended East Ridge High School, where he played as a wide receiver and became a starter until his senior season.

 After graduation he enrolled at Division I-AA Jacksonville University, which was a part of the non-athletic-scholarship Pioneer Football League.

-He became a starter as a sophomore, registering 31 receptions (third on the team) for 457 yards (14.7-yard average per catch) and 2 touchdowns in 11 games (8 starts).
+Jones became a starter as a sophomore, registering 31 receptions (third on the team) for 457 yards (14.7-yard average per catch) and 2 touchdowns in 11 games (8 starts).
 The next year, he had 46 receptions (tied for the team lead) for 684 yards (led the team) and 7 touchdowns.

 As a senior, he led the team with 60 receptions for 890 yards and 8 touchdowns.
 He finished his college career with 144 receptions for 2,120 yards and 17 touchdowns.

 Professional career

 Dallas Cowboys

 On May 6, 2016, Jones was signed as an undrafted free agent by the Dallas Cowboys, after a strong showing at the University of Florida's Pro Day.
 Taking advantage that Dez Bryant was still recuperating from previous injuries, he was able to use the extra practice time to have some notable performances in training camp.
 Unfortunately, he couldn't translate that production into the preseason games and was waived on September 3, 2016 and was signed to the practice squad the next day.

 After spending his entire rookie season on the practice squad, Jones signed a reserve/future contract with the Cowboys on January 17, 2017.

-In training camp in 2017, Jones was passed on the depth chart by rookie wide receiver Noah Brown and was waived on September 2, 2017.
+In training camp, Jones was passed on the depth chart by rookie wide receiver Noah Brown and was waived on September 2, 2017.